ovh/docs/pages/platform/integrations/prefect_tuto_02_block_automation/guide.en-gb.md

 ## Requirements

 - Basic Knowledge of Prefect.io
-- First configurationf for Prefect and OVHcloud.
+- First configuration for Prefect and OVHcloud.
 See our guide [Getting started](/pages/platform/integrations/prefect_guide_01_getting_started)
 - An email address

 ## Instructions